 The trail though the maize was literally blazed at times.
 Itinerants or political protesters were setting fires often enough to be a genuine threat to their livelihood.
 Rob would go out on the tractor, harrowing the ground to put out the flames.
 Once he took us with him.
 This was rather too much excitement for me and I was naive enough to think that he knew what he was doing and that the fuel was unlikely to ignite.
 We were lucky.

-A year later Don’s parents did a similar trip and Rob and Don’s father went firefighting.
+A year later Don’s parents made a similar trip to Zimbabwe and Rob and Don’s father went firefighting.
 But they weren’t quick enough to extinguish the blaze and were encircled by the flames.
 They were both rescued and recuperated in hospital.
-Don’s father seemed to regain his full health, but Rob’s lungs were damaged; he was a really heavy smoker anyway.
-He died a year later.
+Don’s father seemed to regain his full health, but Rob’s lungs were damaged; he died a year later.

 When?
-December 2002, first leg of Southern Africa Trip
+December 2002, first leg of Southern Africa Trip, next is Botswana